Yuriysteam/yuriysteam.github.io/_posts/2018-07-17-Prague-metro-simplify.md

 <span class="p800">![map](/blog_img/metro/map-prague-metro-v0.2.png)</span>

-Because metro navigation uses A, B, C letters on signs to help to the right line.
-As well, traditionally, citizens of Prague say A line or B line, instead of colour.
+Metro navigation uses A, B, C letters on signs to help find the right station or entrance.
+And traditionally, citizens of Prague say A line or B line, instead of colour.

 More out of curiosity: navigation signs for stations.
 German style arrows with cardinal and station directions.

 <span class="p800">![map](/blog_img/metro/signs.png)</span>

-Feel free to send me a comment by <a href="mailto:yuriysteam@icloud.com" target="_top">mail</a> or on <a href="https://t.me/yuriysteam">Telegram</a>.
+Send me a comment about the map by <a href="mailto:yuriysteam@icloud.com" target="_top">mail</a> or on <a href="https://t.me/yuriysteam">Telegram</a>.